k9mail/k9mail-docs/docs/en/current/settings/folder_classes.md

 ## Sync mode

+There are two methods of syncing folders in K-9, see [Sync Types & K-9 Behavior](../reading/reading.md#sync-types-k-9-behavior).
+The relevant menu option to choose the sync mode is called either "Poll folders" or "Push folders", under the "Fetching mail" menu.

-**Folder sync mode** determines which folders are to be automatically synchronized at the "Email check frequency".
+The below options are applicable to both methods, to determine which folders are to be automatically synchronized.

 There are four choices: